Heat Transfer Lab. Experiment 3

 b) At x=0, T = Ts

-The heat loss by the fin is then given by
+The heat loss by the fin is

 Two basic measures of fin performances are particularly useful in fin designing